Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Language_Fundamentals/Language Fundamentals.md

 }
 ```
 # main Method
-* Whether class contains main() or not, and whether main method is declared according to requirement or not, these things won't be checked by compiler.
+* *Whether class contains main() or not, and whether main method is declared according to requirement or not, these things won't be checked by compiler.*
-* At run time, JVM is responsible to check these things.
-If JVM unable to find main(), then we will get run time exception saying "No such method error: main".
+* *At run time*, *JVM* is *responsible to check these things*. *If JVM unable to find main()*, then we *will get run time exception saying "No such method error: main"*.
 ```java
 public class Temp {
     /*